syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Header-and-Footer.md

 ---
 layout : post
-title: Header and Footer in Xamarin.Android SfAutoComplete Control|Syncfusion
+title: Header and Footer in Xamarin.Android SfAutoComplete Control|Syncfusion®
-description: Learn here about how to enable Header and Footer in Syncfusion Essential Xamarin.Android SfAutoComplete Control, its elements, and more.
+description: Learn here about how to enable Header and Footer in Syncfusion® Essential® Xamarin.Android SfAutoComplete Control, its elements, and more.
 platform: Xamarin.Android
 control: SfAutoComplete
 documentation: ug